sphinx-doc/sphinx/doc/config.rst

 .. confval:: latex_show_urls

-   If true, add URL addresses after links.
+   Control whether to display URL addresses.
 This is very useful for printed copies of the manual.
-Default is ``False``.
+The setting can have the following values:

+   * ``'no'`` -- do not display URLs (default)
+   * ``'footnote'`` -- display URLs in footnotes
+   * ``'inline'`` -- display URLs inline in parentheses

    .. versionadded:: 1.0
+   .. versionchanged:: 1.1
+      This value is now a string; previously it was a boolean value, and a true value selected the ``'inline'`` display.
+For backwards compatibility, ``True`` is still accepted.

 .. confval:: latex_elements